-Providing Content for your Website with Clarke Design
+Providing Photographs for your Website

 Providing content for your website is vital to allow Clarke Design to build a site that's about you and your business.
 Helping us to get the right content in the right place efficiently, will help us to create a better website for you.

 Photographs are an essential part of any website design; a picture is worth a thousand words they say.
 Providing us with photographs can be a tricky thing, but with a few simple guidelines we can help you to help us get it right.

 Please, Please, Please rename your photographs

 If you only do one thing different when sending us photographs, it's renaming them to something more appropriate

 Please don't send us photographs called image14.jpg or DSC_0867.jpg - it's meaningless and we might use the wrong photograph on your website.
 You may know what a certain photograph is of, but we don't - so renaming it helps us to understand.